jlkravitz/joshuakravitz.me/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm the Data Director for Sri Kulkarni's congressional campaign in TX-22.
+I'm a data enthusiast looking to make a difference.

-I recently graduated from Stanford University with a B.S. in computer systems (focus: systems and AI) and M.S. in statistics (focus: causal inference).
+Recently, I finished working as the Data Director for Sri Kulkarni's congressional campaign in TX-22.
+In June 2020, I graduated from Stanford University with a B.S. in computer science (focus: systems and AI) and M.S. in statistics (focus: causal inference).

 While I wasn't researching new methods for estimating causal effects at Stanford, I oversaw the student leadership team for Camp Kesem at Stanford.